HassanIsmail16/Vole-Machine-Emulator/README.md

 ## Description
 This is a vole machine emulator based on the Von Neumann Architecture.
 It consists of memory, CPU (CU, ALU, registers), and a user interface.
 Instruction are stored in memory.
 Each instruction consists of 4 hexadecimal digits, and each memory cell stores 2 hexadecimal digits, meaning that each 2 memory cells make an instruction.
 A program counter loops over all memory cells and fetches instructions from them, which can then be executed.
+The UML diagram can be found [here](https://drive.google.com/file/d/1Pi19BYTlRVDBi7llYd-G1rqq2S0upnXD/view?usp=drive_link).

 ## Demo
 [Watch the video](https://www.youtube.com/watch?v=0iloy4kqEN0)